harfangk/harfangk.github.io/_posts/2016-12-24-basics-of-ruby-method-dispatch-system-part2.md

 basic_class_instance_b.singleton_class
 => #<BasicClass:0x007fb5a1890720>
 {% endhighlight %}

+`class` and `singleton_class` methods are defined in `Object` of Ruby core library, and respectively return the class and singleton class of the object.

 `#<BasicClass:0x007fb5a2002760>` and `#<BasicClass:0x007fb5a1890720>` are Ruby interpreter's references to the singleton classes of `basic_class_instance_a` and `basic_class_instance_b`.
 As you can see, they are different from `BasicClass`.